junedkh/jmdkh-mltb/README.md

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather). `Str`
-- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int`
+- `OWNER_ID`: The Telegram User ID (not username) of the Owner of the bot. `Int` **2.
+Optional Fields**
-- `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
-You can get this from https://my.telegram.org. `Int`
-- `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
-You can get this from https://my.telegram.org. `Str`

-**2. Optional Fields**

 - `GDRIVE_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder or `root` to which you want to upload all the mirrors.
 Required for `Google Drive` upload. `Str`